Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-12-exclude-under-the-hood.md

 ---
-title: Exclude under the hood
+title: Exclude under the hood in TypeScript
 date: "2021-04-12"
-description: Sixth challenge is Exclude.
-Don't mix up Exclude with Omit.
-Exclude is used for union types.
-Omit is used for object types so you can remove specified keys within it.
+description: Given two unions, remove all the elements of the second one from the first union
 labels:
   - typescript
   - easy